Glasgow: Languages

+Ethnicity

 In the 1960s and 1970s, many Asians also settled in Glasgow, mainly in the Pollokshields area.
 These number 30,000 Pakistanis, 15,000 Indians and 3,000 Bangladeshis as well as Chinese people, many of whom settled in the Garnethill area of the city.
+The city is also home to some 8,406 (1.42%) Poles.
 Since 2000, the UK government has pursued a policy of dispersal of asylum seekers to ease pressure on social housing in the London area.
-The city is also home to some 8,406 (1.42%) Poles.
+In 2023, 88% of the near 5,100 asylum seekers in the whole of Scotland were living in Glasgow.

 Since the United Kingdom Census 2001 the population decline has been reversed.
 The population was static for a time; but due to migration from other parts of Scotland as well as immigration from overseas, the population has begun to grow.
 The population of the city council area was 593,245 in 2011 and around 2,300,000 people live in the Glasgow travel to work area.
-This area is defined as consisting of over 10% of residents travelling into Glasgow to work and is without fixed boundaries.
+This area is defined as consisting of more than 10% of residents travelling into Glasgow to work and is without fixed boundaries.

 The population density of London following the 2011 census was recorded as 5,200 people per square kilometre, while 3,395 people per square kilometre were registered in Glasgow.
 In 1931, the population density was 16166 /sqmi, highlighting the "clearances" into the suburbs and new towns that were built to reduce the size of one of Europe's most densely populated cities.

 In 2005, Glasgow had the lowest life expectancy of any UK city at 72.9 years.
 Much was made of this during the 2008 Glasgow East by-election.
-In 2008, a World Health Organization report about health inequalities, revealing that male life expectancy varied from 54 years in Calton to 82 years in nearby Lenzie, East Dunbartonshire.
+In 2008, a World Health Organization report about health inequalities revealed that male life expectancy varied from 54 years in Calton to 82 years in nearby Lenzie, East Dunbartonshire.